The View From Treetop Quest Philly, the Fairmount Park Adventure Course

 Adventure-seekers can zip through the trees at Treetop Quest Philly in Fairmount Park.

-The attraction, on Chamounix Drive, is a partnership between Treetop Quest, which has sister locations in Georgia and Missisippi, the Philadelphia Parks and Recreation Department, and the Fairmount Park Conservancy.
+The attraction is a partnership between Treetop Quest, the Philadelphia Parks and Recreation Department, and the Fairmount Park Conservancy.
 While there are other adventure courses in the area, this is the only one within the city limits.

-Treetop Quest visitors must sign a waiver and be fitted with a harness that is attached to a “lifeline” at all times once you’re off the ground (kids under 6 get a helmet, too) and grippy gloves to protect your hands from the cables.
+As a Treetop Quest visitor, you must sign a waiver.
+You’ll be fitted with a harness that is attached to a “lifeline” at all times once you’re off the ground.
+Closed toe, closed heel shoes are required, and gloves are highly recommended (which can be purchased online or in person).

-Once you’re in the harness, employees walk you through how to navigate the course — on a set of obstacles only a few feet off the ground, so you can get comfortable.
+Once you’re in the harness, employees walk you through how to navigate the course on a low set of obstacles, so you can get comfortable.
 Your harness is attached to a ring in the shape of a C, with an opening that’s big enough to slide over some of the connectors on the course, but not the main cable to which you’re attached.

 When you reach a zip line, you separate a pulley line from your harness belt and clip it on to the line, then pull the C clip over top before jumping off the platform.